Bouftoudesuite/BATTLE_SFML/README.md

 ## The Simplest Setup

-If you are building and running Battle SFML from source, this is the simplest way to get started on all operating systems.
-Here you build and play Battle SFML in a local folder instead of installing it to a standard OS folder (e.g. /usr/local or Program Files).
+If you are building and running Battle-SFML from source, this is the simplest way to get started on all operating systems.
+Here you build and play Battle-SFML in a local folder instead of installing it to a standard OS folder (e.g. /usr/local or Program Files).

 * Clone the Battle-SFML repo into your user directory.
 * Install and configure SFML Library (help: https://www.sfml-dev.org/tutorials/2.4/#getting-started).
-* Compile and run Battle SFML.
+* Compile and run Battle-SFML.